-The interactive process is an ongoing dialogue between the employee with a disability and appropriate representatives of the University about possible options for reasonably accommodating the employee in the employee's current position, per Section V.A.3.
+The interactive process is an ongoing dialogue between the employee with a disability and appropriate representatives of the University about possible options for reasonably accommodating the employee in the employee's current position, per Section V.A.3's-disability.
 If there is no reasonable accommodation that would enable the employee to perform the essential functions of the employee's current position absent undue hardship, the interactive process is available to explore reassignment, per Section III.D.
+Options may include, but are not limited to: a modified work schedule; a leave of absence; reassignment; modified equipment; assistive devices; modification of existing facilities; and restructuring the job.
 Both the University and the employee are expected to participate in the interactive process in good faith.

-The essential functions of the job, the employee's functional limitations, possible accommodations, and the reasonableness of possible accommodations will be considered during the interactive process.
-Universitywide procedures (per Section V) and local procedures provide further guidance on implementation of the interactive process.
+During the interactive process the University considers information related to: tThe essential functions of the job, the employee's functional limitations; possible accommodations, and; the reasonableness of possible accommodations; and implementation of a reasonable accommodation will be considered during the interactive process.
+This information will be used by the University to determine what, if any, reasonable accommodation will be made.
+Universitywide procedures (per Section V) and local procedures provide further guidance on the implementation of the interactive process.

-C. Supporting Documentation
+C. SupportingMedical Documentation

 When the University requests that the employee provide documentation from the employee's health care provider to confirm that the employee has a disability and to identify the employee's functional limitations, the employee has an obligation to promptly comply with such requests.
 The information in this documentation may be subject to confirmation by the University.
-When the University determines that such confirmation is necessary, the University may require that the employee be examined by a University-appointed licensed healthcare provider.
-In such circumstances, the University will pay the costs of the examination and reimburse the employee for any reasonable out-of-pocket travel expenses incurred in connection with the examination.
+When the University determines that such confirmation is The employee is responsible for providing medical documentation to assist in understanding the nature of the employee's functional limitations.
+When necessary, the University may require that the employee be examined by a University-appointed licensed healthcare provider.
+In such circumstances a case, the University willshall pay the costs of any medical the examinations requested or required by the University and reimburse the employee for any reasonable out-of-pocket travel expenses incurred in connection with the examination.

-D. Reassignment
+D. Special Selection Reassignment